Equivariant Principal Bundles over the 2-Sphere: Preliminaries

 \section{Preliminaries}

-In this section, we give some definitions and theorems from the book of T. Tom Dieck \cite{tom} which are used for classification at the next section.
-Now, we consider the group action as a left group action.
-If there exists a topological group acting on a topological space, we consider the isotropy group (stabilizer group) of each point in $X$ and the orbit space of the space $X$ under the group action.
-An action is called \emph{transitive} if for every $x_1,x_2$ $\in$ $X$ there exists a group element $g$ such that $gx_1$ = $x_2$ and the action is called \emph{free} if for every $x$ $\in$ $X$ the only element of $G$ (identity) fixes the element $x.$
+In this section, some definitions and theorems are presented from the book of T. tom Dieck \cite{tom}.
+In this paper, we consider the group action $\Gamma$ as a left action.
+Let $X$ be a topological space and $\Gamma$ be a topological group acting on $X.$ We consider the isotropy group (stabilizer group) of each point in $X$ and the orbit space of the space $X$ under the group action.
+For each $x\in X$, the \emph{singular points set} of $X$ is denoted by $Sing(X,\Gamma) = \{ x \in X \lvert \ \Gamma_x \neq 1 \}$ if isotropy subgroup of $x$ is not identity.
+An action is called \emph{transitive} if for every $x_1,x_2$ $\in$ $X$ there exists an element $\gamma\in \Gamma$ such that $\gamma x_1$ = $x_2$ and the action is called \emph{free} if for every $x$ $\in$ $X$ the only element of $\Gamma$ (identity) fixes the point $x.$